CISecurity/ArtifactExpressions/artifacts/macos/macos.accountinfo_v1.rst

   - subset of
   - superset of

-NOTE: The ``datatype`` parameter is governed by a constraint allowing only the following values:
+NOTE: All ``datatype`` parameters are governed by a constraint allowing only the following values:
   - boolean
   - float
   - int